Donating Blood: Giving the Gift of LifeEn Español (Spanish Version)

 - Been given money or drugs for sex, since 1977

-- Had a sexual partner who puts you at risk for AIDS infection
+- Had a sexual partner who puts you at risk for HIV infection

 Note that these guidelines change on an as needed basis, and they may vary from region to region.
-For the most up-to-date information please contact the American Red Cross nearest you.
+For the most up-to-date information please contact the American Red Cross nearest you or check their website

 Giving blood is a way you can give back to society.
 It is simple, free, and saves lives.
 A single blood donation can save up to three lives.
 To find out where you can donate blood, call 1-800-GIVE-LIFE.